 Fisherman’s Wharf is a quaint little floating house neighborhood just outside downtown Victoria, complete with gift shops, kayak rentals, and delicious food.
 The main draw, though, might be the adorable seals that flock to the pier.
 The restaurants sell little cups of fish bits to tourists eager to feed them, but watching is just as much fun.
 At any given time, there could be five or six of the spotted, puppy-faced creatures vying for your attention (not to mention dozens of seagulls), and their entourage might even be joined by a hungry otter.

-5. The Problem: It’s Victoria, so, you’d be remiss if you didn’t take tea like proper British royalty.
+5. It’s Victoria, so, you’d be remiss if you didn’t take tea like proper British royalty.
 But a formal Afternoon Tea comes with a royal price tag.

 The Solution: Opt instead for a cup o’ tea at The Empress

 Afternoon Tea at any of the ritzy dining locales in downtown Victoria can cost between $40 and $100 dollars – it’s a neat and yummy experience, but not practical for many.
 Just because you can’t swallow the price tag, doesn’t mean you can’t sip fancy green tea in itty-bitty cups while brushing shoulders with the rich and fabulous.
 The Fairmont Empress, a beautiful waterfront hotel that first opened in 1908, serves pots of tea in their swank dining room for $8.
 It’s well worth the cost to sit in luxury in the splendidly renovated space, among ivory pillars with gold accents and regal wood floors.
 Savor each drop, and don’t forget to lift your pinkie!